CCBill/restful-api-guide/README.md

 * User has experience with JSON formats.
 * The RESTful Transaction API supports TLS 1.2 only.

+**Note:** To maintain [PCI compliance](https://ccbill.com/kb/pci-compliance-checklist) at all times, use [CCBill's RESTful API](https://ccbill.com/doc/ccbill-restful-transaction-api) and ensure that payment details are sent directly to CCBill without it being sent through your server.
+Always load CCBill's API from https://api.ccbill.com to remain compliant.
+Don’t bundle or host the payment script yourself.

 ## Terminology

 * **Merchant Account**.
 Each CCBill merchant receives an account number for tracking purposes.
 The standard format is 9xxxxx-xxxx, where 9xxxxx is the main account.
 The main account is a six (6) digit number.
 For example: "999999".